 The Company has inter-alia identified following areas in whichit may engage for its CSR activities:

 Addressing identified needs of the underprivileged throughinitiatives directed towards promoting health including preventive health care;

 Environmental sustainability and ecological balance;

-During the year the Company spent Rs 50.00 lakh (2.71% of the average net profits oflast three financial years) on CSR activities as against the statutory requirement of Rs36.89 lakh.
+During the year the Company spent ?
+35.00 lakh (2.24% of the averagenet profits of last three financial years) on CSR activities.

 Directors and Key Managerial Personnel